 Even for a band whose entire catalog is built on awesome riff after awesome riff, Led Zeppelin II stands out as something special.
 From the monstrous opening notes of "Whole Lotta Love" to the closing bluesy chords of "Bring It on Home," the album takes the basic concepts of riff-driven rock 'n' roll and plugs them into the blues-rock template sketched out on their self-titled debut from earlier in 1969, creating a scorching masterpiece in the process.

-Led Zeppelin didn't take long to start work on their second album.
-Recording began even before their first record came out in January.
-It stretched all the way into August, as the band made the rounds promoting its debut on the road.
-The bulk of the album was written and recorded while touring Europe and the U.S., almost in patchwork, with songs started in one studio on one continent and finished in another studio on a different continent.
+Led Zeppelin didn't take long to begin working again.
+Sessions began even before their first record came out in January.
+They stretched all the way into August, as the band made the rounds promoting Led Zeppelin I debut on the road.

-In that time, Jimmy Page, Robert Plant, John Paul Jones and John Bonham came up with a set of songs that sounded like hyperactive offspring of their predecessors.
+The bulk of this second album was written and recorded while touring Europe and the U.S., almost in patchwork, with songs started in one studio on one continent and finished in another studio on a different continent.
+Jimmy Page, Robert Plant, John Paul Jones and John Bonham eventually came up with a set of songs that sounded like hyperactive offspring of their predecessors.

 It's actually fair to call Led Zeppelin II a sequel to Led Zeppelin.
 There are blues covers ("Bring It on Home"), blues ripoffs ("Whole Lotta Love," "The Lemon Song") and some incredible displays of guitar pyrotechnics (um, just about every single song).
 But more so than a mere copy of the debut, Led Zeppelin II transports everything into the hard and fast lane this time.